Priyy08/QA_RAG_System/README.md

 # Project Setup:

-# STEP 1: CLONING THE REPO OR DIRECTLY DOWNLOADING THE .ipynb notebook
+# STEP 1: Cloning The Repo OR Directly Downloading The .ipynb notebook
 ```bash
  https://github.com/Priyy08/QA_RAG_System.git
 ```

-# STEP 2: SETTING UP API KEYS:
+# STEP 2: Setting Up API KEYS:
 To run this Project We have to obtain several API Keys from various platforms so these API KEYS are as follows:
    1) HUGGINGFACE API KEY: Make an account on huggingface.co website and after that go to "settings" and select on "Access Tokens" Option, After that create your own API KEY and allow desired permissions.
    2) PINECONE API: Make an account on pinecone.com and setup your index there and then go to API KEYS Section to Get your API Keys.